across the world

 John Marsano, CEO & President at Inheritance Advanced

-When checks are issued but there is a delay before they are deposited or cashed, reconciliation issues can occur.
-Checks that are never cleared and never presented for payment may also cause reconciliation problems for businesses.
-Typically, you have 90 days to get the check cashed, once the timeframe has passed additional actions are needed to get it cashed.
+When you issue a check and there is a delay before depositing or encashing, reconciliation issues can occur.
+Checks that are not clear and are not present in the book may also cause reconciliation problems for businesses.
+Typically, you have 90 days to encash the check, once you cross the timeline, you need to take additional actions.
 What you need to do is maintain a balanced checkbook to avoid this issue.
 Also, if a check is outstanding, always inform the payee so they can get involved, or issue you a new check.

 Keeping all these challenges in mind, it is obvious why bank reconciliation needs great effort and attention to obtain desirable results.
-At the accounting period end, all business transactions must be reconciled, and all present exception items must be taken care of.
+During the closing of the month, reconcile your business transactions, and take care of exceptions.
 That is why numerous companies rely on specialized external experts that offer account reconciliation services which relieve them from the burden of managing the complete process themselves.
 The value which this option brings is significant and spread in many areas.